dronezzzko/go-multilang-api/README.md

 ### Description
 A demo API that demonstrates how to manage multiple languages in your service.
-The project also demonstrates how to deal with pluralization.
+The project also shows how to deal with pluralization.

 Built using ``gotext``.

 There are two supported languages in the repo: ```en-US```, ```fr-FR```.